introgreek/introgreek.github.io/docs/04-textbook/00-basics/alphabet-and-accents.md

 ### Accent Positions and Enclitics

 Accents can, however, help us disambiguate between different forms of words, so it can be important to know what they look like and where they can fall within a word.
-So, note the following general rules (though exceptions abound and will be noted in the coming modules):
+So, note the following general rules (though exceptions abound and will be noted in the coming chapters):

 * An accent can only ever fall on one of the last three syllables of a word:
   * the final syllable (the **ultima**, from Latin *ultimus*, "last")